wso2/docs-is/en/docs/develop/scim2-batch-operations.md

                 Optional if <code>op</code> is <code>add</code> or <code>replace</code>.
            </td>
            <td>
-               The value of the parameter specified by the <code>path</code>.</br>
+               The value of the parameter specified by the <code>path</code>.
-               For example, if the name of the user is to be updated, the path should be “name”.</br>
+               <p>For example, if the path is “name”, the value should be the actual name.</p>
                See <a href="/develop/scim2-patch-operations/#patch-users">SCIM2 Patch Operations</a> for details on how to define values for the patch operations.
            </td>
        </tr>